-Though the research conducted in our department covers a wide range of applications, the underlying question of every project is the same: how can we help?
+Though the research conducted in our department covers a wide range of applications, the underlying question of every project is the same: How can we help?
 Whether devising a suite of smart tools to reduce human error in surgery, developing mind-controlled prosthetics, creating less intrusive human action-recognition systems, or improving alternative energy technologies, our researchers are committed to improving our quality of life, as well as our understanding of science and engineering.

 Our strengths in traditional research areas enable us to develop solutions for, and adapt to changes in, the areas of Cyber-Bio-Physical Systems, Human Language, Nano-Bio Photonics, and Image and Signal Processing.
 Within these areas, we address issues related to whole body sensing, smart buildings and infrastructures, and beyond-CMOS and cognitive computing.
 Our Research Staff does an excellent job of working with our tenured and tenure-track faculty in pursuing our lofty research goals.